Jalsa

+Released on 1 April 2008, Jalsa set multiple box office records on its opening day, registering the highest first-day collection in Telugu cinema history at the time and the highest for any South Indian film in a single state.
+It emerged as the highest-grossing Telugu film of the year and was a commercial success.
+The film received praise for its lead performances, music, humour, and witty dialogues, though the screenplay drew criticism.

+The film's marketing included an action video game based on its characters, making it the first movie-based video game in South Indian and Telugu cinema.
+Due to its enduring popularity, Jalsa was re-released in 2022, becoming the highest-grossing Telugu re-release until it was surpassed by Kushi (2001), another Pawan Kalyan film.

 Plot

-Sanjay Sahu aka Sanju is a post-graduate and works as a aerobics instructor.
+Sanjay Sahu aka Sanju is a post-graduate and works as an aerobics instructor.
 He is in love with Indu, who wishes to marry him.
 She makes him meet her father, who is a police officer and also happens to be his old acquaintance.
 Her father declines to approve of their love, and she is forced to marry according to her father's choice.
 Meanwhile, Indu's sister Bhagyamathi aka Bhagi and her friend Jyothsna aka Jo are chased by hoodlums before being rescued by Sanju.
 Furthermore, Jo and Bhagi are ragged in the college before being again rescued by Sanju.
 Both begin to like Sanju and even decide to propose their love to him without their knowledge of the other.
 However, it is Jo who proposes first to Sanju, who rejects her.
-Careful after seeing her friend's love rejected, Bhagi, with the help of Sreenu, begins wooing Sanju.
+Careful after seeing her friend's love rejected, Bhagi, with the help of Seenu, begins wooing Sanju.

-Bhagi keeps wooing Sanju in different ways under Sreenu's supervision.
-Sreenu keeps advising Bhagi with new ideas, so that she impresses Sanju.
-With his idea, Bhagi vacates the previous tenants in Sanjus' house and gets into that house to woo Sanju.
+Bhagi keeps wooing Sanju in different ways under Seenu's supervision.
+Seenu keeps advising Bhagi with new ideas to impress Sanju.
+With Seenu's idea, Bhagi vacates the previous tenants in Sanju's house and gets into the house to woo Sanju.
 She keeps trying in many ways to impress him, which evokes comedy.
-Bhagi keeps meeting Sanju, tries to know more about him.
-After many comical situations coming their way, love blossoms between them, but unfortunately at a party where Jo is also one of the attendees, she spills all the beans about Bhagi and Sanju is infuriated and ends their relationship.
-But later that party night in conversation with Bhagi, drunken Sanju begins to showcase that he isn't a correct fit to her, yet the unending love of Bhagi towards Sanju, makes him fall for her and both again get into a relationship marking it with a kiss.
+Bhagi keeps meeting Sanju and tries to know more about him.
+After many comical situations coming their way, love blossoms between them, but unfortunately at a party where Jo is also one of the attendees, she spills all the beans about Bhagi.
+Sanju is infuriated and ends their relationship.
+Later that party, however, when having a conversation with Bhagi, a drunken Sanju begins to showcase that he is not a correct fit to her, yet the unending love of Bhagi towards Sanju makes him fall for her.
+Both again get into a relationship, marking it with a kiss.